FRRouting/frr/doc/user/bgp.rst

    turning on this command will allow BGP to install v4 routes with v6 nexthops if you do not have v4 configured on interfaces.

-.. clicmd:: [no] bgp fast-external-failover
+.. clicmd:: bgp fast-external-failover

    This command causes bgp to not take down ebgp peers immediately when a link flaps.  `bgp fast-external-failover` is the default and will not be displayed as part of a `show run`.
 The no form of the command turns off this ability.

-.. clicmd:: [no] bgp default ipv4-unicast
+.. clicmd:: bgp default ipv4-unicast

    This command allows the user to specify that v4 peering is turned on by default or not.
 This command defaults to on and is not displayed.
    The `no bgp default ipv4-unicast` form of the command is displayed.

-.. clicmd:: [no] bgp default show-hostname
+.. clicmd:: bgp default show-hostname

    This command shows the hostname of the peer in certain BGP commands outputs.
 It's easier to troubleshoot if you have a number of BGP peers.

-.. clicmd:: [no] bgp default show-nexthop-hostname
+.. clicmd:: bgp default show-nexthop-hostname

    This command shows the hostname of the next-hop in certain BGP commands outputs.
 It's easier to troubleshoot if you have a number of BGP peers and a number of routes to check.

-.. clicmd:: [no] neighbor PEER advertisement-interval (0-600)
+.. clicmd:: neighbor PEER advertisement-interval (0-600)

    Setup the minimum route advertisement interval(mrai) for the peer in question.
 This number is between 0 and 600 seconds, with the default advertisement interval being 0.

-.. clicmd:: [no] neighbor PEER timers delayopen (1-240)
+.. clicmd:: neighbor PEER timers delayopen (1-240)

    This command allows the user enable the
    `RFC 4271 <https://tools.ietf.org/html/rfc4271/>` DelayOpenTimer with the